TheSwiftAlps/Validator/PITCHME.md

 ## @fa[file-text] API Specifications 1/3

-- The API receive a "ping"
+- The API responds to a "ping"
 - Anyone can create a new user in the system
 - Logged-in users can create notes
 - Default user: